arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 --------

 If you don't want to go with the default settings, you should first adjust the size of the block cache and the edge cache.
-If you have a graph use-case, you should go for a larger edge cache.
+If you have a graph use case, you should go for a larger edge cache.
 For example, split the memory 50:50 between the block cache and the edge cache.
-If you have no edges then go for a minimal edge cache and use most of the memory for the block cache.
+If you have no edges, then go for a minimal edge cache and use most of the memory for the block cache.

 For example, if you have a machine with 40 GByte of memory and you want to